networknt/light-doc/content/en/tool/light-bot/email.md

 Some users are using the light-bot tasks on their local computer for daily job.
 Other users might install the light-bot on their remote server to run some tasks triggered by Cron jobs.
 If you run tasks remotely several times per day, an email notification is crucial.

-To enable email notification, you need to make the following configuration changes.
+To enable email notifications, you need to make the following configuration changes.

 * cli.yml